 Matthew Collin, Research Fellow

 Matt Collin joined CGD Europe in January 2014.
 His research currently focuses on illicit financial flows (along with Vijaya Ramachandran), the adoption and impact of property rights in developing countries and the role of property rights in large scale land consolidation.
 His recent work includes investigating the impact of ethnic sorting on formalisation behaviour, the effort of neighbour decisions on land title adoption, and the impact of conditional subsidies on gender equity in land ownership.
-Matt holds a D.Phil in Economics from the University of Oxford, and previously worked at the Centre for the Study of African Economies and as an ODI Fellow in the Ministry of Finance, Malawi.
+Matt holds a D.Phil in Economics from the University of Oxford and previously worked at the Centre for the Study of African Economies and as an ODI Fellow in the Ministry of Finance, Malawi.
 He writes a personal blog on aid and development at aidthoughts.org and is on Twitter as @Aidthoughts.